 There are two modes of USSD: MMI-mode and application mode.
 MMI-mode USSD is for the transparent transport of MMI strings entered by the user to the network and for the transparent transport of text strings from the network that are displayed by the mobile for user information.
 Application mode USSD is for the transparent transport of data between the network and the mobile station.
 Application mode USSD is intended to be used by applications in the network and their peer applications in the UE.
 The communication over the radio interface takes place on the signalling channels using short dialogues with peak data throughput rate capabilities of up to approximately 600 bits/s outside of a call and 1 000 bits/s during a call.

+1.2.2.2.26 TS 22.091

+Explicit Call Transfer (ECT) supplementary service; Stage 1

+This document specifies the stage 1 description of Explicit Call Transfer (ECT) from the service subscriber's and user's points of view, in particular, the procedures for normal operation with successful outcome, the action to be taken in exceptional circumstances, and the interaction with other supplementary services.

+1.2.2.2.27 TS 22.093

+Completion of Calls to Busy Subscriber (CCBS); Service description, Stage 1

+This document specifies the stage 1 description of Completion of Calls to Busy Subscriber (CCBS) from the subscriber's and user's points of view, in particular, the procedures for normal operation with successful outcome, the action to be taken in exceptional circumstances, and the interaction with other supplementary services.

+1.2.2.2.28 TS 22.094

+Follow Me service description; Stage 1

+This document specifies the stage 1 description for the Follow Me feature, which enables a mobile subscriber A to manipulate the Follow Me data of a party B in such a way that - under certain conditions - subsequent calls directed to party B will be forwarded to subscriber A.

+1.2.2.2.29 TS 22.096

+Name identification supplementary services; Stage 1

+This document specifies the supplementary services belonging to the group Name Identification supplementary services, which consist of Calling Name Presentation (CNAP).

-1.2.2.2.16 TS 22.101
+1.2.2.2.30 TS 22.101

 UMTS service principles